peteroupc/peteroupc.github.io/colorgen.md

 **Note:** The fact that _ColorBrewer 2.0_ identifies some of its color maps as being "print friendly"<sup>[(27)](#Note27)</sup> and/or "[color blind friendly](#Defective_Color_Vision)" suggests that these two factors can be important when generating color maps of the three kinds just mentioned.

-<a id=Named_Colors></a>
+<a id=Color_Collections></a>
-### Named Colors
+### Color Collections

-If each color in a color map has a name, number, or code associated with it, the color map is also called a _named color list_.
+If each color in a color map has a name, number, or code associated with it, the color map is also called a _color collection_.
 Examples of names are "red", "vivid green", and "orange".
-It's outside the scope of this document to provide a survey of named color lists, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).
+It's outside the scope of this document to provide a survey of color collections, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).

 Converting a color (such as an RGB color) to a color name is equivalent to&mdash;
 - retrieving the name keyed to that color in a hash table, or returning an error if that color doesn't exist in the hash table, or